devgustavovasquez/devgustavovasquez/README.md

 - 👨‍💻 All of my projects are available at [COMING SOON...](#)

-- ⚡ Right now I'm studying: Redux, SOLID and OOP.
+- ⚡ Right now I'm studying: Redux, SOLID and NextJS.

 <!--